 Weighted blankets are an increasingly popular tool to help support deeper rest and overall calmness.
 They can also be useful for those who experience sensory overload or processing disorders.

-While there is no “cure” for sensory processing disorder, there are ways to manage the symptoms.
-Research has revealed that firm but gentle pressure or squeezing — called deep touch pressure therapy — can help people with sensory processing disorder feel calmer and less anxious.
-It’s a bit like getting a firm, full body hug.
+Research has found that firm but gentle pressure or squeezing — called deep touch pressure stimulation — can help people feel calmer and less anxious.
+It’s a bit like getting a firm, full-body hug.

 How Much Should a Weighted Blanket Weigh?

-Generally, a weighted blanket should be about 10 percent of the user’s body weight.
+Generally, a weighted blanket should be about 10% of the user’s body weight.
 At Luna, we give the following guidelines, with the caveat that different people may have different preferences that require minor adjustments in weight depending on their needs.

-You should never use a weighted blanket on a child under 1 year of age.
-Before using a weighted blanket for a child, discuss it with your pediatrician or other health provider.
+Also, you should never use a weighted blanket on a child under 1 year of age.
+Before using a weighted blanket for a child, discuss it with your pediatrician or other healthcare provider.